Krasjet/mint/README.md

     #include "mint.h"

 to any source file using this library.
 You should be able to compile it with any C compiler compatible with C99.

+Alternatively, use

+    $ make install

+to install a static library to your system (path can be customized via `PREFIX`), then use

+    $ pkg-config --cflags mint
+    $ pkg-config --libs mint

+to get compiler and linker flags.

 trx
 ---